jorisvink/sanctum/README.md

 You can use [libkyrka](https://github.com/jorisvink/libkyrka) to implement the sanctum protocol and tunnels into your application directly.
 Note that this does not provide the same type of sandboxing as the daemon.

+## Review canaries

+The review canaries are SHA256 hashes for known things that will eventually be fixed, they act as proof that I am aware of an issue.

+e0f199332bf6f72ce2ab4aaf9eb1dbede1004c9eb3d482a48bf3f538a586bea0